lokalise/go-lokalise-api/README.md

 ## General options

-During initialization there is an ability to set some global API parameters with ClientOption-functions.
-Now these functions are available:
+You can set global API parameters with the ClientOption functions during the initialization.
+The following functions are available:

 * WithBaseURL
 * WithRetryCount